jordy33/tvheadend_oscam_raspberry3/README.md

 # Tvheadend with oscam in raspberry3

-Install raspberry pi os 32 bots Desktop
+Install raspberry pi os 32 bits Desktop

 Adjust language English and us keyboard at begining installation or run